marcellsd/Salt_Solubility_MS/README.md

 ## Requirements

-You need to have Python 3.7.0 or higher version installed on your OS with the following dependecies:
+You will need Python 3.7.0 or higher version installed on your OS with the following dependecies:
 * Numpy
 * Scipy
 * Pandas